engenegr/plugin-hosted-channels/README.md

 In general this means that before issuing `hc-overridepropose` Host must make sure that all `Host -> Client` HTLCs are either fulfilled by Client in one way or another, or chain height got past all CLTV expiries.
 All fulfilled `Host -> Client` HTLCs must be subtracted from new Host HC balance, all failed ones must be added to new Host HC balance.

 For IN `... <- Host <- Client <- ...` payments Host must wait until they either get failed or fulfilled downstream.
 All fulfilled `Host <- Client` HTLCs must be added to new Host HC balance, all failed ones must be added to new Client HC balance.

+## Public HCs

+Any pair of nodes can establish an HC and declare it public.
+By doing this HC routing parameters get gossiped to other HC-supporting nodes which form a parallel routing graph consisiting only of public HCs, which then in turn gets merged with normal channel graph.
+An effect of this is increased network liquidity and more routed payments.

+There are 3 requirements which both public HC nodes must meet:
+- Each node must have and keep maintaining at least 5 normal public channels.
+- Each pair of nodes can have only one public HC declared between them.
+- Each node can have at most 2 public HCs declared.

+Failure to meet any of these requirements will make public HCs declared by a node ignored by other nodes which follow these rules.

+## Provability and preimage broadcast

+A distinguishing feature of HC is that although its balance can not be enforced on chain it can be cryptographically proved at all times so issues can be resolved in standard ways and scam attempts are clearly visible by everyone.

+First thing which can be proved is HC balance excluding in-flight HTLCs: each state update in HC contains balance distribution and gets cross-signed by both channel sides while having a monotonically increasing state counter.
+Thus, any side of channel can claim that its cross-signed state is the latest one, the other side can refute this claim by providing a cross-signed update with a higher counter value, and they both can keep doing this until one of them fails to provide.